This post may contain affiliate links. Please see my disclosure policy for details.

-Not only is the gingerbread made here completely unique and delicious, it’s also stood the test of time from its original founder Sarah Nelson.
+Not only is the gingerbread made here completely unique and delicious, but it’s also stood the test of time from its original founder Sarah Nelson.

-I believe this phenomenal independent is so famous due to it being steeped in history, it touches a lot of people and their gingerbread is the best you can buy!
+I believe this phenomenal independent business is so famous due to it being steeped in history, it touches a lot of people and their gingerbread is the best you can buy!

 15 little secrets about Grasmere Gingerbread you didn’t know before